hertzsprung/quo-vadis/notes.md

 1. a new slanted cell mesh
    - simple to construct
    - allows longer timesteps than cut cell meshes
-   - has smaller pressure gradient errors than TF meshes
+   - has smaller pressure gradient errors than TF meshes (TODO: can I squeeze this result in somewhere?)

 2. an explicit, Eulerian, multidimensional advection scheme
    - mostly insensitive to grid distortions